knmnyn/ethics-website/docs/resources.md

 The presentation deck for the tutorial lives in a public, shared Google Slides permalink: [http://bit.ly/eacl23-ethics-slides](http://bit.ly/eacl23-ethics-slides) but for posterity, we have also archived forms here in this repository:

-* <a href="ethics-tutorial/slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pdf">PDF, local copy</a> - created from the Google Slides origin deck
+* <a href="https://github.com/acl-org/ethics-tutorial/blob/main/slides/Understanding%20Ethics%20in%20NLP%20Authoring%20and%20Reviewing%20%E2%80%93%20Presentation%20Deck.pdf">PDF, local copy</a> - created from the Google Slides origin deck
-* <a href="ethics-tutorial/slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pptx">Microsoft Powerpoint, local copy</a> - created from the Google Slides origin deck
+* <a href="https://github.com/acl-org/ethics-tutorial/blob/main/slides/Understanding%20Ethics%20in%20NLP%20Authoring%20and%20Reviewing%20%E2%80%93%20Presentation%20Deck.pptx">Microsoft Powerpoint, local copy</a> - created from the Google Slides origin deck

 Segment 1A (Slides 6-39) covers the definition and scope of ethics; its origins; virtue, deontological and utilitarian forms of ethics; experiments and policy reactions to ethical violation (Nuremburg Trials and Code, Belmont Report).  _This segment was presented by Karën Fort._